Eligibility and policies for financial aid

 Study abroad programs/off-campus and eligibility

-Students enrolled full-time in Augustana sponsored off-campus and study abroad programs shall be considered for federal, state, and institutional financial aid.
-Students are typically not granted additional gift aid to cover extra costs associated with college sponsored study abroad programs.
-Extra costs are included in a student's cost of attendance for purpose of determining maximum loan eligibility.
+Students enrolled in an approved off-campus programs are eligible for both federal and institutional grants, scholarships, and loans.
+Students are not granted additional gift aid to cover extra costs associated with an approved off-campus program.
+However, extra costs are included in a student’s cost of attendance for the purpose of determining maximum loan eligibility.

 Disbursement of aid